ReyhanehAhani/Computer_Architecture_AUT/README.md

 - ### HW8

-in this project we built a 4 bit PISO shift register.
+in this project we built a 4-bit PISO shift register.

 - ### HW9

-in this project we built a ROM and a RAM with 32 blocks, which ea=very blocks contains 8 bits.
+in this project we built a ROM and RAM with 32 blocks, which every blocks contains 8 bits.

 - ### HW10

-in this project we built a simple ALU contains a 4 bit adder, increamention unit, left shifting unit.
+in this project we built a simple ALU contains a 4-bit adder, increamention unit, left shifting unit.

 - ### HW11